bigfix/developer.bigfix.com/site/reference/types/fileset.md

 # type: fileset

-The &lt;fileset&lt; objects represent the set of files required for installing a software package.
+The &lt;fileset&gt; objects represent the set of files required for installing a software package.

 # description of &lt;fileset&gt; : string